sustainablelab/pygs/README.md

-`pygs` is a Python package to simplify developing with pygame.
+`pygstuff` is a Python package to simplify developing with pygame.

-Pronounced "pigs", short for PYGame Stuff.

-# Why `pygs`
+Import `pygstuff` as `pygs` (pronounced "pigs").

+# `pygstuff` is a pygame wrapper under development
-`pygame` is a low-level tool for interactive applications.
+`pygame` is a great low-level tool for interactive applications.
-Low-level is great, but it means lots of boiler-plate code.
+Low-level means lots of freedom, but lots of boiler-plate code.
-`pygs` makes pygame applications a little bit higher-level.

-I did not set out to write a pygame wrapper. `pygs` is where my pygame code goes when I get tired of repeating it.
+`pygstuff` makes pygame applications a little bit higher-level.
+It is where my pygame code goes when I get tired of repeating it.

-I started `pygs` to aid in hobby projects where it lived happily in my `USER_SITE`.
-Then I started using `pygs` for work and I needed a way to share it with customers.

-I am **very actively** adding to `pygs`.
+I am **very actively** adding to `pygstuff`.
 Check for changes:

-- if cloned locally, do `git remote update`
+- if cloned, do `git remote update`
-- or if installed, update to the latest with `pip install --upgrade pygs`
+- or if installed, update to the latest with `pip install --upgrade pygstuff`

 # Platform compatibility
 Developed on Windows using Python3.8 and `pygame 1.9.6`.